OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

         });
     }

+    // IMPORTANT: Remember to map the event handler name specified in the manifest's LaunchEvent element to its JavaScript counterpart.
     // 1st parameter: FunctionName of LaunchEvent in the manifest; 2nd parameter: Its implementation in this .js file.
     Office.actions.associate("onNewMessageComposeHandler", onNewMessageComposeHandler);
     Office.actions.associate("onNewAppointmentComposeHandler", onNewAppointmentComposeHandler);